 - Treatment for vertigo doesn't work

-Get immediate medical help if you also have symptoms such as:
+Get medical help right away if you also have symptoms such as:

 - Slurred speech